 Not enough vapour: This is a simple issue.
-If your device doesn’t offer enough vapour, you’ll need something more powerful and with a better atomizer.
+If your device doesn’t offer enough vapour, you’ll need something more powerful and with a better coil.
 The best option is a mod, especially when paired with a sub ohm tank.
-Tank systems are also better than cigalikes in this area.
+Pod mods are also better than cigalikes and low powered pods in this area.

-Not enough flavor: Similarly, flavour will generally improve with better atomizers.
+Not enough flavor: Similarly, flavour will generally improve with better coils.

-Cigalike cartomizers aren’t great for flavour, simple tank systems are better, but sub ohm tanks or other options like the Nautilus Mini paired with mods offer the best flavour.
+Cigalikes aren’t great for flavour.
+Simple tank systems are better, but sub-ohm tanks or other options like the Innokin Zlide tank paired with mods offer the best flavour.

 Limited battery life: Bigger batteries tend to last longer.
 So tank systems last longer between charges than cigalikes, and mods last longer than tank systems.
 However, some tank systems offer substantial battery life too, so it’s worth considering anything with a higher mAh rating than your current device.